curegit/game-of-life/README.md

-# HTML - Game of Life
+# Game of Life

-This is Conway's Game of Life implemented by Canvas and plain JavaScript.
+Conway's Game of Life with Canvas and JavaScript [Demo](https://curegit.github.io/html-game-of-life/)
-[Demo](https://curegit.github.io/html-game-of-life/)

 ![game of life grid](preview.gif)